Jarvis-Mi/Face-Detection-and-Auto-Image-Saving-with-OpenCV/README.md

 # Face-Detection-and-Auto-Image-Saving-with-OpenCV

-##  This project utilizes the OpenCV library for face detection and automatic image saving.
+###  *This project utilizes the OpenCV library for face detection and automatic image saving*.

 ##  How it Works: